-- Information about the project/program you’re applying for
+- Information about the project or program you’re applying for

 - How the funding (if awarded) will be used

-- How much funding you’ve already secured for your project/program and where you received the funding from
+- How much funding you’ve already secured for your project or program, and where you received the funding from

 Can I see the application before the fund opens?